Welcome to our Venus and Mars Home!

 Other times, when he is more inclined to be conscientious, he would just repeat every line after me, as if by rote, with the expressionless tone of someone memorizing some essential lines he would need on an impending trip to a foreign country.
 “Open the door of the cabinet on top of the refrigerator…..
 Open the door of the cabinet on top of…” Oh, never mind… never mind, I’m coming.

-I can’t remember how the lines got so rigidly drawn between my share of the household tasks and his.
+I can’t remember how the lines got so rigidly drawn between my share of the Venus and Mars household tasks and my husband’s.
 I remember a lovely handmade gift a good friend brought us, which we still enjoy: two coffee mugs aptly marked “You the man!” and “You go girl!”
 For the most part we both got used to our respective roles and even acquit ourselves of our tasks quite honorably, but sometimes it gets a little frustrating, like in this scenario which has a way of recurring occasionally: One Shabbos day when we walked the few short blocks from synagogue towards home, a shy elderly man I had invited to join us for lunch walked with my husband, while I chatted away with some friends a few paces behind them.
 When we got to the lobby of our building, I asked my husband where the old man was, and he answered “Oh!
 So that’s it!
 No wonder I kept telling him ‘Good Shabbos’ and he just stood there!
 Then he just went away!
 I didn’t know you had invited him!”

 When I reached forty, I thought I should celebrate this major milestone by conquering my fear of driving.
 Perennial city mouse that I am, I proved a mediocre student, and passed by a hair on my third try.
 Then I had the uninspired idea of asking my husband, a wonderful driver, to help me boost my nonexistent skills.
 And here I should warn you: Even if the dynamics of your marriage are made in heaven, please go to any length not to make a co-pilot out of your husband.
 Those rare times I diffidently clambered behind the wheel were the first times he started putting on a safety belt and urged me to put on mine, sitting the way we sit in a roller coaster, muttering between his teeth “oy-oy-oy!”
 My daughter, who was in the car on one of those nerve-racking trips when my husband was screaming “You are breaking the transmission!” told me she prayed it wouldn’t be cause for divorce.
 My driving career was blighted after a dozen spins at the most.
 You might say mass transportation got me back in marital business.

-So all this begs the question: What would my husband say about my Venus habits?
+So all this begs the question: What would my husband say about the other half of Venus and Mars home?
 Until he does, let me give you some clues and leave it at that: When my PC breaks down or even stalls, I just sit and cry, and I don’t think there is a technical support operator from Los Angeles or China or Bengladesh who doesn’t try to duck when he gets my desperate call.
 I do speak several languages but can never make out any technical instructions.
 I cook, sew, bead, knit, write, conduct classes, run the house, give lectures and go places, but can never orient myself: a street or a building approached from a new angle becomes totally unfamiliar.
 I have never ever mailed a bill to any service, balanced a checkbook or packed for a trip.
 I leave it all to my husband, a model of timeliness, industriousness, thoughtfulness and fitness.
 And he confidently – I almost said conveniently – leaves everything else to me: our meals, our social agenda, our trips’ itinerary, the management of our house.

 Luckily we love a lot of the same things: food (and you know I feed him well), movies, music, books, friends, and places.
 We share a blind devotion to our children and a fanatical excitement for everything they and their own children do.
 So yes, it’s a real and working partnership.
 So what if after all these years, he still does the Jackie Mason thing each time we go to a restaurant, points randomly to an item on the menu and asks: “Levana, do I like this?”?
 Don’t I still ask him which way to turn each time we visit one of our children in mazelike Washington Heights where they have been living for years?
 See?
 We are a team!